 The method of investing and accumulating the fund is regulated by state law; therefore, it is called a legal reserve.
-The states require a minimum amount of legal reserves to maintain the insurance company's solvency, so that it can pay claims and benefits, and is generally commensurate with its contractual liabilities of the policies that it has written.
-The legal reserve covers all policies that an insurance company writes, and is equal to the present value of future death claims minus the present value of future premiums.
+States require minimum legal reserves to maintain the insurance company's solvency, so that it can pay claims and benefits, so reserves are commensurate with its contractual liabilities of its written policies.
+The legal reserve covers all policies that an insurance company writes, and equals the present value of future death claims minus the present value of future premiums.

 Legal Reserve = Present Value of Future Death Claims - Present Value of Future Premiums

 Why use present value?
 Because insurance companies invest the premiums to earn interest, so the present value accounts for this interest.
 The interest earned lowers the legal reserve requirements.
-As the insured gets older, the present value of the death claim becomes greater because there is less time until death; at the same time, the number of future payments that will be made is declining, and, thus, the present value of the future premium payments is also declining.
+As the insured gets older, the time until death declines, so the present value of the death claim grows, while the number of future payments, and therefore the present value of the total of those payments, also declines.

 The legal reserve can also be viewed at the individual policy level.
 With individual policies, the legal reserve increases steadily, reaching the face value of the policy at age 100.
-Obviously, the later the policy is purchased and the higher the amount of insurance, the more expensive the premiums.
+Obviously, the later the policy is purchased and the higher its face value, the more expensive the premiums.

 Face Value of Policy = Legal Reserve + Net Amount at Risk

-The legal reserve requirements of most policies are either currently based or soon will be based on the 2001 Commissioners Standard Ordinary (CSO) Mortality Table.
+The legal reserve requirements of most policies are based on the 2001 Commissioners Standard Ordinary (CSO) Mortality Table.

 If you want to buy insurance, but are unsure for how long, it is better to buy term insurance initially, especially convertible term insurance, because it is much cheaper than a level-premium policy, which is designed for lifetime protection.
 A level-premium policy that is terminated within the 1st few years will have little or no cash value and will have cost considerably more than comparable term insurance.
 A convertible term policy can be converted to a cash-value policy without providing evidence of insurability.